-In the above, a disagreement will be considered to potentially affect a candidate's class if it could do so together with all other disagreements for that candidate (in other words, if the result of taking the higher mark for each of their papers would be a different class from the result of taking the lower mark for each of their papers).
+In the above, a disagreement will be considered to potentially affect a candidate's class if it could do so together with all other disagreements for that candidate (in other words, if the result of taking the higher raw mark for each of their papers would be a different class from the result of taking the lower raw mark for each of their papers).
+The Chair of Examiners may determine that reconciliation should initially only be done for cases where the disagreement could affect the candidate's class and is above a certain size (e.g. 5 marks).
+If so, then after this first round of reconciliations have been performed, a disagreement will be considered to potentially affect a candidate's class if it could do so together with all as-yet-unreconciled disagreements for that candidate.
+Such disagreements should either be discussed in the latter stages of the reconciliation meeting, or in the Final Meeting.